nMoncho/sbt-dependency-check/README.md

 - `all-projects`: A single report will be generated for all projects.
 This works the same way as the task `dependencyCheckAllProjects`.
   **Important**: This arguments needs to be used together with `single-report`.

+This task also supports modifying how the reporting summary is shown at the end:

+- `original-summary`: This is the original summary provided by previous version of the plugin.
+Follows the structure as `org.owasp.dependencycheck.agent.DependencyCheckScanAgent.showSummary`
+- `all-vulnerabilities-summary`: Shows a more compact report than `original-summary`, but includes the score for each vulnerability.
+- `offending-vulnerabilities-summary`: Same as `all-vulnerabilities-summary` but only shows the offending vulnerabilities (i.e. the ones that made the build fail).

 ### Configuration

 The plugin uses the default [DependencyCheck](https://github.com/dependency-check/DependencyCheck) configuration which